PathVisio/libGPML/README.md

 Usage
 -----

-Please read the file [NEWS.txt](NEWS.txt) for highlights about recent changes in libSBML and important information.
+Please read the file [NEWS.txt](NEWS.txt) for highlights about recent changes in libPathVisio and important information.

 Documentation is available online at ....